dhabyx/plasma-simpleMonitor/README.md

 Simple Monitor for Plasma
 =========================

-A simple monitor for plasma, completely written in QML amd Javascript.
+A simple monitor for plasma, completely written in QML and Javascript.

 Packaging
 =========